 - Book one of these by rocking up at the bus station.
 Though that’s not traveling smart.
 We’d recommend booking one via ClickBus, a bus app/site.
 This will give you time to research as well.
 No-brainer.

 Food in Brazil is pretty dang tasty.
 There’s loads to try.

 But you WILL want to stay safe in Brazil when it comes to dining as not everywhere will be up to scratch with food hygiene standards.
 We’ve prepped a list of our best food safety tips for Brazil so you can eat your way around the country with ease.

 - Eat at places that are busy with local people.
 These are likely to be trusted by locals (duh), therefore they will be very tasty, and you shouldn’t have a problem with getting sick from eating there.

 - Sometimes the street food vendors selling on beaches can be a bit dodgy.
-Just make sure they at least SEEM clean and that they’re following some hygiene procedures before you choose to submit your stomach to whatever they’re serving up.
+Just make sure they at least SEEM clean.

 - Traveling with an allergy?
 Research ahead of time how to explain your allergy.
 Keep in mind that store owners and restaurant staff might not know all the foods that contain allergens, so it’s helpful to know the names of some of these too.
 If you’re gluten-free, pick up a handy Gluten-Free Translation Card with descriptions of Celiac disease, cross-contamination risk, and local Brazilian ingredients in Portuguese.